All Episodes

 So if he wants to sell that as 25,000 people saved per boat, okay.

-I don't have I don't have any problem with that at all.
+I don't have any problem with that at all.

-There are reports that uh the IRS is going to be uh modified a little bit to make it easier for the Trump administration to go after the uh the left-leaning major funders of bad behavior, bad behavior being Americans who were uh uh what would they be doing?
+There are reports that the IRS is going to be modified a little bit to make it easier for the Trump administration to go after the left-leaning major funders of bad behavior.

 Doing illegal kinds of protests and stuff.

-I don't know how much of that reporting is true, but maybe I think it all it only involves maybe uh personnel changes to get somebody who's willing to do that work.
+I think it only involves maybe personnel changes to get somebody who's willing to do that work.

-I asked uh I think yesterday, uh, how would Alex Jones ever support himself now that he's been sued for 1.4 billion dollars and lost, and somebody said that uh one of the workarounds is he could just keep going to work,
+I asked, I think yesterday, how would Alex Jones ever support himself now that he's been sued for $1.4 billion and lost?

-uh except that he would put the business, put a new business because the old one got attached, you create a new business in his wife's name only, so that he could just be an employee for a dollar a year, so he wouldn't have any income to pay to anybody as part of the judgment,
+You create a new business in his wife's name only so that he could just be an employee for a dollar a year.

-but that he would have all the same you know lifestyle because he would live in his his wife's house and work for his wife's company and you know, maybe maybe they would pay for his expenses and stuff.
+So he wouldn't have any income to pay to anybody as part of the judgment, but that he would have all the same lifestyle because he would live in his wife's house and work for his wife's company.

-Now, I don't know how well that works, but um let me tell you what would be wrong with this plan.
+Now, I don't know how well that works, but let me tell you what would be wrong with this plan.

 First of all, it would make it impossible for him to ever get a divorce.

-So he basically he would just become his wife's bitch forever.
+So he basically, he would just become his wife's bitch forever.

-So I'm not sure that works, but I also am curious.
+So I'm not sure that works, but I also am curious, how do you navigate that situation?

-How do you navigate owing 1.4 billion and having the court be able to attach any income you got for the rest of your life?
+How do you navigate owing $1.4 billion and having the court be able to attach any income you got for the rest of your life?

 What do you do?